-There are several hosts of The New Fly Fisher; Colin McKeown, Bill Spicer, Jenna McKeown, Mark Melnyk and Phil Rowley and Ontario is a favourite destination for them all!
+There are several hosts of The New Fly Fisher; Colin McKeown, Bill Spicer, Jenna McKeown, Mark Melnyk, and Phil Rowley and Ontario is a favourite destination for them all!

-The cast and camera crews for TNFF do a marvellous job showing off the beauty of our wild terrain while also highlighting our bountiful fish species and beautiful lodges.
+The cast and camera crews for TNFF do a marvelous job showing off the beauty of our wild terrain while also highlighting our bountiful fish species and beautiful lodges.
 They also produce some super helpful videos for those looking to pick up a fly rod and give it a go.

 A muskie maniac.
 Pete Maina has earned his place in the muskie greats by being able to target and succeed everywhere he makes a cast.
 Which just happens to be in northwestern Ontario's Sunset Country quite a bit!

 Youtube sensation "apbassing" recently did a Canadian Tour with his crew in Sunset Country targetting multiple species, but their main goal was muskie.
-This Canadian mini-series was entertaining to say the least and offered some pretty cool footage of our lakes, our fish and our landscapes!
+This Canadian mini-series was entertaining, to say the least and offered some pretty cool footage of our lakes, our fish, and our landscapes!

 Mike Borger runs Canada Fishing Guide.
 An interactive publication that highlights lodges and their facilities for those looking to plan trips.
-Borger also does a lot of canoe tripping, and often times these adventure include his son, Brendan.
+Borger also does a lot of canoe tripping, and often times these adventures include his son, Brendan.
 Watching this young lad enjoy time in the outdoors with his dad is a very pure and happy way to start your day.
 We recommend watching these videos with your morning coffee to start your day right and inspire you to fish your heart out.